ryndovaira/data_science/deep_learning/rnn/02_hands_on_rnn_keras/README.md

-# IMDb Review Classification with Vanilla RNN and Hyperparameter Tuning
+# IMDb Review Classification with RNN Architectures and Hyperparameter Tuning

-This project demonstrates how to classify IMDb movie reviews into positive or negative sentiments using a **Vanilla RNN (Simple RNN)** model in TensorFlow/Keras.
+This project demonstrates how to classify IMDb movie reviews into positive or negative sentiments using various RNN architectures (**Vanilla RNN**, **LSTM**, and **GRU**) in TensorFlow/Keras.
 The project includes dynamic dataset bucketing, hyperparameter tuning, logging, artifact management, and interactive visualization, providing an extensible and educational pipeline for machine learning.

 ---